mcollu/scube/docs/source/sec_ex_A01_L0.rst

 ------------
 Aim
 ~~~
-To verify that the geometrical characteristics of the tower are compatible against a series of simple geometrical checks
+To verify that the geometrical characteristics of the tower are compatible against a series of simple geometrical checks.

 Constraints
 ~~~~~~~~~~~